Photo by Olga Kononenko on Unsplash

 3. No doubt it's a stressful experience, but the interviewers aren't there to make you fail.

 Don't be afraid of them, and don't let it throw you off if they are icy towards you (this is probably a test in itself).
-Plus the beauty of multi mini interview (MMI) format is that you get several fresh starts.
+The beauty of multiple mini interview (MMI) format is that you get several fresh starts.

 4. Do practice answering several questions in a row as the mental fatigue and anxiety will take a toll on the day.